-- 1. Select a random sample of chamois.
-Separate the chamois into different sizes and define the inspection lot by specific sizes. - 2.
 Place the template over the chamois specimen on a smooth surface.
 Determine the area by counting the number of squares that cover the surface of the chamois.
 Estimate parts of the template that do not completely cover the chamois by adding the number of partially covered blocks.
 (See Figure 4-1.)
-Compute the total area and refer to Section 4.8.3. to determine if further action is necessary.
+Compute the total area and go to Evaluation to determine if further action is necessary.